initbitx/nestjs-common-package/packages/nats-jetstream/README.md

 ## Recent Improvements

 The following improvements have been implemented in recent releases:

+### Deprecated Legacy Registration Options
+- Legacy registration options have been officially deprecated and will be removed in the next major release
+- This includes: `streamName`, `durableName`, `deliverPolicy`, `ackPolicy`, `ackWait`, `filterSubject`, and `filterSubjects`
+- Users should migrate to the structured options (`stream` and `consumerOptions`) as soon as possible
+- The library will continue to support legacy options until the next major release for backward compatibility

 ### NestJS Application Logger Integration
 - The package now properly integrates with NestJS application logger